 History - construction and ownership

 The 30,277-ton, 684-passenger cruise ship Sirena was scheduled for a 35-day refurbishment in Marseille, France in March 2016, which cost around USD 40 million.
-The new Oceania ship Sirena was transformed just like her R-Class sisters to feature renowned specialty restaurants, along with the line’s latest “luxury cruising” inventions – the Baristas service and the Terrace Cafe (cook-to-order grill).
+The new Oceania ship Sirena was transformed just like her R-Class sisters to feature renowned speciality restaurants and the line’s latest “luxury cruising” inventions – the Baristas service and the Terrace Cafe (cook-to-order grill).